Realization of a minimal Kitaev chain in coupled quantum dots: Poor Man's Majorana sweet spot

-In Fig.~\ref{fig: Majorana}c,d, we show the evolution of the spectrum when varying $\VRD$ and $\VLD$, respectively.
+In \cref{fig:pmm-fig3}c,d, we show the evolution of the spectrum when varying $\VRD$ and $\VLD$, respectively.
 The vertical feature appearing in both $\GLL$ and $\GRR$ shows correlated zero-bias peaks in both QDs, which persist when one QD potential departs from zero.
-This crucial observation demonstrates the robustness of Majorana states against local perturbations.
-The excited states disperse in agreement with the theoretical predictions\cite{Leijnse.2012}.
-Next, we turn our attention to the non-local conductance.
-When tuning $\VRD$ in panel~c, $\GRL$ develops an anti-symmetric structure while $\GLR$ remains close to 0.
-This striking observation is consistent with the prediction that the non-local conductance through an extended state, such as those in a coupled QD-S-QD, depends on its local charge character at the edge where current is measured~\cite{Danon.2020}.
-When varying $\VRD$ in panel~c, the Majorana state on the left QD remains unperturbed and chargeless, leading to vanishing $\GLR$.
-However, the perturbed right QD acquires a non-zero charge and allows finite $\GRL$.
-In such three-terminal systems, finite $\GRL$ is accompanied by the breaking of particle-hole symmetry in $\GRR$~\cite{Danon.2020, Menard.2020}, also seen in the experiment.
-The complementary picture with the same qualitative features can be observed when varying $\VLD$, as shown in panel~d.
+This crucial observation demonstrates the robustness of PMMs against local perturbations.
+The excited states disperse in agreement with the theoretical predictions~\cite{Leijnse.2012}.
+Nonlocal conductance, on the other hand, reflects the local charge character of a bound state on the side where current is measured~\cite{gramich2017andreev,Danon.2020,Menard.2020}.
+Near-zero values of $\GLR$ in panel~c and $\GRL$ in panel~d are consistent with the prediction that the PMM mode on the unperturbed side remains an equal superposition of an electron and a hole and therefore chargeless.

 Finally, when varying the chemical potential of both dots simultaneously (panel~e), we see that the zero-bias peaks split away from zero energy.
-This splitting is not linear, in agreement with the predicted quadratic protection of these Majorana states against fluctuations of the chemical potential~\cite{Leijnse.2012}.
-Such quadratic protection is another hallmark of this system and will develop into topological protection in a long-enough Kitaev chain~\cite{Sau.2012}.
-This is in contrast to the linear splitting of the zero-bias peaks with changing chemical potential when $\Delta \ne t$ (see Fig.~\ref{ED:NL_ABS}).
-We further note that both $\GLL$ and $\GRR$ are asymmetric with respect to the applied bias.
-When $\muL, \muR > 0$, the system is electron-like and is easily excited by applying a negative bias voltage.
-When $\muL,\muR<0$, the system is hole-like and prefers to lose electrons to the leads at positive bias.
-The non-local conductance is dominated by ECT, reminiscent of two weakly coupled QDs whose chemical potentials are equal~\cite{Liu.2022, Wang.2022}.
+This splitting is not linear, in contrast to the case when $\Delta \ne t$ (see \cref{fig:pmm-ED_NL_ABS}).
+The profile of the peak splitting is consistent with the predicted quadratic protection of PMMs against chemical potential fluctuations~\cite{Leijnse.2012}.
+This quadratic protection is expected to develop into topological protection in a long-enough Kitaev chain~\cite{Sau.2012}.

-\subsection{Discussion}
+\section{Discussion}